zhoujiagen/giant-data-analysis/docs/data-management-infrastructure/apache-hadoop/hadoop-hdfs.md

 ## 资源

-+ The Google File System by Sanjay Ghemawat and Howard Gobioff and Shun-Tak Leung, 2003.
++ The Google File System, by Sanjay Ghemawat and Howard Gobioff and Shun-Tak Leung, 2003.
++ The Hadoop Distributed File System, by Konstantin Shvachko and Hairong Kuang and Sanjay Radia and Robert Chansler, 2010.

 ## 图例